qstyler/aor-loopback/README.md

 3. If you want this module handle authentication, add this:

 ```
-import loopbackRestClient, {authClient} from 'aor-loopback';
+import loopbackRestClient, {authClient} from 'loopback-aor-auth';

 ...